Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 ## 4. Inventory Sync and Allocation Logic

-This deserves separate treatment because it is the part that creates the most pain when it fails.
+This deserves separate treatment, because it creates the most pain when it fails.

 - How often do updates occur?